Nafees10/navm/spec/syntax.md

 # NaVM syntax

-_Note that you don't need to use this syntax to execute byte code using NaVM.
+_Note that you don't need to use this syntax to write NaVM progrms.
 You can programmatically construct programs_

 ## Instructions
 Instructions are executed from top to bottom.
 They are **not** case sensitive, and are written like:
 ```
 instructionName     argument   argument
 ```

 instructionName can only contain alphabets (lowercase and uppercase).